 Click the Add Assignment button to add a new assignment to the Assignment group .
 Begin by adding a Paper assignment to the Paper Assignment Group.
 Enter the title of the Paper .

 Select the Assignment type ("Assignment") from the drop-down menu .

 Optional: Enter a due date and time .

 Optional: Enter assignment points .

-Click Update to save your Assignment shell .
+Click Save to save your Assignment shell .

-Repeat steps 2 - 6 to add a "Quiz" to the Quiz group and a "Paper" to the Papers group.
+Repeat steps 2 - 6 to add a "Quiz" to the Quiz group and a "Discussion" to the Discussions group.

 7. Open Assignment Shell